 2. a.
 Most of the builds aren't actually clones.
 They are very similar in some cases and do incorporate many of the same circuits, but in some cases many of the parts from whatever era haven't been produced in decades and are very hard to track down and/or very expensive when one does.

 b.
 Taking it even further out of clone territory, sometimes a conglomeration of circuits is used: e.g. Fender tube preamp into Marshall style solid state power amp.
-This is for a variety of reasons including; they share similarities like impedance and design, they sounded better IMO than the original section, it was more cost effective, or the customer wanted it that way.
+This is for a variety of reasons including; they share similarities like impedance and design, they sounded better (in our opinion) than the original section, it was more cost effective, or the customer wanted it that way.

-3. In several cases myself or another designer will modify the original to better fit today's studios e.g. a balanced output where the original might not have had one, or led metering, or using modern better op amp replacements.
+3. In several cases we will modify the original to better fit today's studios e.g. a balanced output where the original might not have had one, or led metering, or using modern better op amp replacements.

 4. Clones is a subjective word.
-I personally like to use 'type' but for the sake of having everyone on the same page...
+We personally like to use 'type' but for the sake of having everyone on the same page...

 5. Okay so some companies are still around.
-And I have never nor will I ever reverse engineer and/or sell their designs commercially.
+And we have never nor will we ever reverse engineer and/or sell their designs commercially.
 So don't ask.
-But I will use some of their designs for ideas.
+But we will use some of their designs for ideas.

-And my reasoning for that is quite simple.
+And our reasoning for that is quite simple.